dengwt/MyBase_OC/MyBaseOC/Pods/Target Support Files/Pods-MyBaseOC/Pods-MyBaseOC-acknowledgements.markdown

 MIT License

-Copyright (c) 2011-2018 Sam Vermette, Tobias Tiemerding and contributors.
+Copyright (c) 2011-2023 Sam Vermette, Tobias Totzek and contributors.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal